Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
-Section \ref{sec:preli} provides an intuitive description of the proposed voting power measure, beginning with its probabilistic interpretation.
-These ideas are formalized in Section \ref{sec:formal}, where we define the measure and prove its main properties, as well as provide an efficient algorithm for computation.
-In Section \ref{sec:nash}, game theory is employed to investigate the existence of equilibrium states in the context of agents' ability to modify their delegation profile according to system outcomes.
-Ultimately, our main result is demonstrated, which establishes the feasibility of constructing a voting power measure through imposition of penalties on long delegation chains, that both preserves classic delegation properties and allows for pure strategy Nash equilibria.
+Section \ref{sec:preli} provides an intuitive description of the proposed voting weight measure, beginning with its probabilistic interpretation.
+These ideas are formalized in Section \ref{sec:formal}, where we define the measure and prove its main properties.
+In Section \ref{sec:nash}, game theory is employed to investigate the existence of equilibrium states in the context of agents' ability to modify their delegation weighting according to system outcomes.
+Ultimately, our main result is demonstrated, which establishes the feasibility of constructing a voting weight measure through imposition of penalties on long delegation chains, that both preserves classic delegation properties and allows for Nash equilibria.